TROJANS UK 22

 "Astonishing...deeply moving... magnificent"

-It's the result of 12 weeks of Community Drama Workshops for Ukrainian, Syrian and Afghan refugees.
-The cast have all worked their own stories into the text of the play.
+The production - the pilot project of Trojans UK 22-23-24 - was the result of 12 weeks of Community Drama Workshops for Ukrainian, Syrian and Afghan refugees, supported by Kensington and Chelsea Council.
+The cast all worked their own stories into the text of the play.

-The new drama project includes a core cast of professional Ukrainian, and Syrian-Palestinian actors - all exiles from their homelands - Arwa Omarem, Valery Danko and Alina Venerchuk - as well as the British actors Emma Bugge and Grace Haydn.
-Other participants have include Ukraine's World Food Ambassador, Yurii Kovryzhenko.
+The new drama project included a core cast of professional Ukrainian, and Syrian-Palestinian actors - all exiles from their homelands - Arwa Omarem, Valery Danko and Alina Venerchuk - as well as the British actors Emma Bugge and Grace Haydn.
+Other participants included Ukraine's World Food Ambassador, Yurii Kovryzhenko.

-These actors - working with British theatre professional Amanda Waggott - are leading community drama workshops for Afghan, Ukrainian and Syrian refugee participants.
+These actors - working with British theatre professional Amanda Waggott - led community drama workshops for Afghan, Ukrainian and Syrian refugee participants.

-This is the first step in our planned country-wide tour of performances alongside community drama workshops in every place we tour.
+This was the first step in Trojans UK, our planned country-wide tour of performances alongside community drama workshops in every place we tour.

-We also provide a creche for participant's children and a hot lunch.
-The project is monitored by a Ukrainian psychologist.
+We also provided childcare for participant's children and a hot lunch.
+The project was monitored by a psychologist.

-The aims are, as ever, to help refugees get over isolation, trauma and depression, to give them a platform to tell their stories to their host communities, to build links between refugees and their host communities and try to provide new professional and personal opportunities.
-The multi-lingual workshops will also help the participants learn English.
+The aims were, as ever, to help refugees get over isolation, trauma and depression, to give them a platform to tell their stories to their host communities, to build links between refugees and their host communities and try to provide new professional and personal opportunities.
+The multi-lingual workshops also helped the participants learn English.

-We intend to tour this production and the accompanying drama workshops round the UK over 18 – 24 months.
+We intend to and have been touring this production and the accompanying drama workshops round the UK over 18 – 24 months.

 SUPPORT THE TOUR